Reviews You Can Rely On

 The perfect rain boot keeps your feet dry and supported in any wet-weather condition.
 Since 2014, we've purchased and tested more than 75 pairs of rain boots side by side, splishing and splashing through urban puddles, country creeks, and mountain slush to find the best of the best.

 The most protective boots for men are the Bogs Classic II Tall.
 They offer great protection in wet conditions while remaining comfortable down into sub-freezing temps.
 The best rain boots for women are the Xtratuf Legacy 15".
-These boots mean business, performing impressively in wet, muddy environments.
-They work hard, but roll down to offer a more casual look and feel when needed.
+These boots are absolute workhorses.
+Designed to be worn on fishing boats in Alaska, they will keep your feet dry in the most rugged of environments.

 Looking for a great deal?
 The Baffin Enduro is an all-around excellent men's option that has the durability to last for years.
 For the ladies, the Kamik Heidi 2 is a classic styled rainboot that gives an adequate performance in most environments at a great price point.
 Neither of these options is insulated, but both are reliably waterproof.